role learning roadmap

 Portfolio proof

-a small business applications consultant proof artifact that demonstrates Systems analysis, Stakeholder communication, Customer support, and Troubleshooting, with notes explaining the decisions you made
+A small business applications consultant proof artifact that demonstrates Systems analysis, Stakeholder communication, Customer support, and Troubleshooting, with notes explaining the decisions you made

 Credential posture